Inochi2D/inpunpack/README.md

 # INPUnpack
-A small utiltiy that allows unpacking and repacking a packed INP file for study and data recovery purposes.
+A small utility that allows unpacking and repacking a packed INP file for study and data recovery purposes.

 # Usage Instructions